jlparkI/xGPR/docs/advanced/fitting_tutorial.rst

 deep learning.
-Most papers that recommend some flavor of SGD haven't tried to use it for high-dimensional linear problems that may sometimes be ill-conditioned and where a tight fit is desired -- SGD does NOT work well under this particular set of circumstances, at least Adam, AMSGrad, SVRG, and the other usual suspects.
-The amount of learning rate tuning required to get SGD to work well is simply not acceptable for an out of the box fitting routine.
+Most papers that recommend some flavor of SGD haven't tried to use it for high-dimensional linear problems that may sometimes be ill-conditioned and where a tight fit is desired -- SGD does NOT work well compared to preconditioned CG under this particular set of circumstances, at least Adam, AMSGrad, SVRG, and the other usual suspects.
+The amount of learning rate and learning rate schedule tuning required to get SGD to work well is simply not acceptable for an out of the box fitting routine.